 ¼ Cup Grated Pecorino Romano

 Bring a pot of salted water to a boil.
-Add the tomatoes and cook for about three minutes.
+Add 2 cups of the tomatoes and cook for about three minutes.
 They will float to the top.
 Remove the tomatoes with a slotted spoon and let cool.

-In a small frying pan sautee the garlic on a low flame until cooked through.
+In a small frying pan saute the garlic on a low flame until cooked through.
 Remove from heat and let it cool.

 In another small frying pan on a low to medium heat, toast the almonds until they are lightly browned on all sides.
 Remove from heat.

-In a food processor add 1 ½ cups of cooked tomatoes, almonds, garlic and oil, black pepper, salt, basil and blend well.
+In a food processor add the cooked tomatoes, almonds, garlic and oil, black pepper, salt, basil and blend well.
 Add the Pecorino and pulse a few more times until well incorporated.

-Boil the busiate pasta and save some of the pasta water.
-Strain the pasta and return it to the pasta pot.
-Add the Trapanesi sauce, the remainder of the tomatoes and some of the pasta water.
+In the meantime, boil the pasta and save some of the pasta water.
+Add the pasta to the cooked tomatoes.
+Then add in the Trapanese pesto and gradually pour in some of the pasta water until desired consistency is achieved.
 Serve topped with more grated Pecorino.
-This is great served room temperature as well.
-Perfect for a summertime barbecue.
+This is great served at room temperature as well.